kernel1983/Fukei/README.rst

 Fukei
 =============

-A Python Tornado port of socks proxy
+A Python Tornado port of SS with http proxy

 Usage